 Cost wise, fiber is more expensive than cable Internet, although the price gap has reduced recently.
 There are more fiber Internet providers today than in past years.
 It is becoming cheaper and more cost effective to install fiber Internet than maintaining cable Internet for both small and enterprise big businesses.
 One consideration with fiber Internet is the build out, which often can be in the thousands if it needs to be run closer to the location.

-Is Cable or Fiber Internet Better for my Business?
+Is Cable or Fiber Internet Better For My Business?

 Which Internet is ideal for your business or business use and what should you choose?
 Here are some decision factors to consider:

 Fiber optic represents the core of cable and telecommunication industries.
 Fiber Internet is available in most markets.
 If you want fiber optic Internet, a cable is used.
 On the other hand, the cable networks are everywhere.
 Most homes and businesses of all sizes have cable Internet installed already or it is easily accessible with a faster install time.
-You can have a reliable and fast cable Internet connection for your business limited by the speeds.
+You can have a reliable and fast cable business Internet connection for your business limited by the speeds.

 Fiber is blazing fast in Internet speeds when compared to cable Internet.
 It runs at speeds up to 10 Gbps, equal download and upload bandwidth.
 Cable Internet is slow but offers broadband speeds that can meet the needs of small or medium sized business office locations.